 As I sit here writing in Cambodia, a million thoughts are swirling through my mind.
 Notice I didn’t say “flowing”.
 Nope they aren’t even running through my head.
 They are actually swishing back and forth, churning and swirling around like a washing machine.
 Of course it isn’t just with me, it’s the same for Alan as well.
 So what is going on in our minds?
 We are trying to figure out what is next for Wagoners Abroad?

 This is a post that I’ve been putting off for a long time.
 Why?
 It’s not a particularly pleasing topic, but it’s one that needs to be covered.
 Heidi and I knew the place was going to be a bit rough, but wanted to visit it anyway.
 As a tourist, it’s easy to see all of the fun stuff.
 Beaches, cities, waterfalls, and the like are worthwhile but in this post, I’ll cover the UXO Museum we visited.

 During our 3 months living in Chiang Mai with kids, we made sure we took advantage of all that the city had to offer a family.
 We found that things are well documented for singles and couples, but there just wasn’t much on the internet for families.
-So if you are looking for things to do in Chiang Mai with kids, then you will love our Family Friendly Chiang Mai guide.
+So if you are looking for short-term rentals in Chiang Mai, places to eat in Chian Mai or Things to do in Chiang Mai with kids, then you will love our Family Friendly Chiang Mai guide.
 Continue reading

 Since we’ve been in Thailand, the kids have been very curious about all of the monks we see around town.
 They are full of great questions, questions for which we really didn’t know the answers.
 Of course we would often refer to our friend Google for many of them, but they wanted more.
 I knew of a few Monk Chats in town, so I decided to find one that would fit our schedule.
 Read all about our chat and how it gave us a thirst for more learning.